alishdipani/Old_Website/_posts/2019-06-06-The-Scatter-plot-example.md

 end
 ```
 Apart from the self-explanatory, the other variables are *font_weight* which represents Magick's weight properties(currently not used), *halign* and *valign* whcih represent horizontal and vertical alignments respectively, rotation if the text is to be rotated  and the stroke which defines the pattern for the text (does not make a difference currently) and the absolute flag as abs.
 This function first checks whether the text argument is given or not and only proceeds if it is given.
-Next the **within_window** function is called which sets up the area (the window) in which the drawing is to be done.
+Next, the **within_window** function is called which sets up the area (the window) in which the drawing is to be done.
 This function takes a block as input which is just a collection of lines of code to be executed.
 The function is:
 ```ruby
 def within_window(abs=false, &block)
   if abs